 Explicit conversion methods can also be used to explicitly convert between types though this is seldom required for numbers since Python will automatically convert as required.
 Examples include:

-a = int(1.6666) # a converted to 1
+a = int(1.6666) #=> 1

-b = float(1) # b converted to 1.0
+b = float(1) #=> 1.0

-c = int('10') # c integer 10 created from a string
+c = int('10') #=> 10

-d = str(10) # d string '10' created from an integer
+d = str(10) #=> '10'

-e = ord('x') # e integer assigned integer value 120
+e = ord('x') #=> 120

-f = chr(121) # f assigned the string 'y'
+f = chr(121) #=> 'y'

 The vulnerabilities described in ISO/IEC 24772-1:2024 related to conversion between semantically incompatible types is applicable to Python, which does not express this notion, such as distinguishing feet from meters.
 The application developer can implement such mechanisms by wrapping important types in classes and checking class types before performing conversions to avoid resulting exceptions or miscalculations.
 An alternative method is to use one of the available open-source libraries that provide the intended functionality that users can use in preference to creating their own.